milkschen/leviosam2/README.md

 uses succinct data structures as implemented by [sdsl-lite](https://github.com/simongog/sdsl-lite)

+### DISCLAIMER: normalize and left-align your VCF files before giving them to liftover!

+Use `bcftools norm` to do this.

 ## Usage (Command line)

 To serialize liftover information between a reference sequence and given alternative sequence described in a VCF file: